Uncover gene modules and their regulatory programs from single-cell data

 A vector of gene names corresponding to rows of

-.
-Has to be of lengthp
+expression.
+Has to be of lengthp.- is_regulator

 An indicator vector where